luyao-yang/GT-Classifier/README.md

 install.packages('rmarkdown')
 ```

-Using the following commands to install the packages:
+Using the following commands to install the packages (for example):
 ```
-BiocManager::install('rgl')
+install.packages("xgboost")
 BiocManager::install('TCGAbiolikns')
 ```